 For such a powerful product, the 23andMe® Personal Genetic Service process is fairly simple: order, spit, see your data.
 But between you putting your sample in the mail and us alerting you that your data is ready, there's actually quite a bit that goes on at the laboratory.
 Labcorp, our third party laboratory located in the U.S., takes multiple steps to process your sample, which are described in the article and short video below.

 Step 1: The Visual Exam

 Samples arrive at the lab every day.
 The first thing technicians do with each new sample is scan the barcode on it, because, for privacy reasons, that's the only identifying information the laboratory has.

 As soon as a sample has been scanned, it undergoes its first test — a visual inspection to make sure it contains fluid up to the "fill line" on the side of the tube.
 Occasionally a sample will not pass this step, either because it leaked in transit or because the preservative solution wasn't released into the tube when the customer snapped the oblong cap onto the collection funnel.
-Either way, if a sample tube doesn't contain enough liquid we immediately notify the individual that registered the kit via email and offer a replacement kit so he or she can spit again.
+If a sample tube doesn't contain enough liquid we immediately notify the individual that registered the kit via email and offer a replacement kit within their account so they can spit again.

 Step 2: DNA Extraction